Milan-Odedra/FCC-Responsive-Web-Design-Projects/README.md

 # FCC-Responsive-Web-Design-Projects

-The Projects submitted for the responsive web design certification section on freeCodeCamp.
+The Projects submitted for the responsive web design certification.

+The projects are hosted on CodePen.